 7. Decorative Gravel

 You can add pea gravel around your garden beds like this, create a gravel fire pit area, or try decorative white rock.

 Add a thick layer of rocks so that weeds can’t reach the tasty soil and water below.
 I’ve seen recommendations of 5-6 inches of gravel to fully stop weeds.

 This area below used to have a thin layer of gravel and tons of weeds.
-After adding cardboard, weed barrier and a lot more gravel, the weeds are history.
+With the addition of cardboard and a lot more gravel, the weeds are history.

 8. Boulders and Rock Gardens

 Complement your plants with boulders and rocks.
 This will give the yard a mountain lodge vibe and provide a modern backdrop for flowers.

 Finally, a deck or patio is a sure thing for blocking weeds, and it gives you a comfortable spot to enjoy the yard.
 Just lay weed barrier under your deck and fill any patio cracks so weeds can’t join the party.

 Keeping up with weeds can feel like an uphill battle, but it gets easier over time.
 The more you do to prevent and get rid of weeds, the less they can reproduce, and the more you can kick back for once.